haideraslam/MobiChallenge2019/README.md

 # Configure Development Environment

-The codebase contains following folders of concern:
+The codebase contains following 4 folders of concern:

-- clients
-- composer
-- api
-- iot

-clients folder contains web and mobile client applications
+- clients: contains web and mobile client applications

-composer folder contains hyperledger fabric code, inclusing business network specification and chaincodes
+- composer: contains hyperledger fabric code, inclusing business network specification and chaincodes- api

-api folder contains api and a few hosted iFrames and services

-iot folder contains iot simulaters and related services to manage push and pull data from iot devices to blockchain and vice versa
+- iot: contains iot simulaters and related services to manage push and pull data from iot devices to blockchain and vice versa clients folder
+- api: contains api and a few hosted iFrames and services

 # Deployment